Generalised Bayesian Inference for Discrete Intractable Likelihood: Methodology

 The setting of independent data is broad enough to contain important examples of discrete intractable likelihood, including the models studied in \Cref{sec: experiment}.
 The other assumption simply ensures that $\DFD(p_{\theta} \| p_n)$ is well-defined, due to \Cref{prop: dif_sd_1}.
-Under the setting above, a natural first requirement is that the statistical model is identifiable in the large data limit:
+In this setting, a natural first requirement is that the statistical model is identifiable in the large data limit:

 \begin{assumption} There exists a unique minimiser $\theta_*$ of $\theta \mapsto \DFD(p_{\theta} \| p)$ and there exists a sequence $\{ \theta_n \}_{n=1}^{\infty}$ such that $\theta_n$ minimises $\theta \mapsto \DFD(p_\theta \| p_n)$ almost surely for all $n$ sufficiently large.
 Further, there exists a bounded convex open set $U \subseteq \Theta$ such that $\theta_* \in U$ and $\theta_n \in U$ almost surely for all $n$ sufficiently large. \end{assumption}